TinyTakinTeller/FirstGodotProject/readme.md

 - Use statically typed variables and functions
 - Use `self` keyword to force syntax highlight on member variables and when calling member functions
 - Use "Format on Save" addon from AssetLib with: https://github.com/Scony/godot-gdscript-toolkit
+- Do not use multi-line lambda's, as it is not supported in the mentioned addon (workaround: use `;`)
 - Mostly follow: https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html

 *Code Documentation Comming Soon*